ohmg-dev/about-oim/docs/index.md

 ## Site Overview

 You can browse content in the platform by map, by place name, or by map name.
-To learn more about these search methods, see [Browsing the Content](./guides/browsing.md)
+To learn more about these search methods, see [Finding maps](./guides/finding-maps.md).

 ![Homepage](_assets/images/browse.jpg)